X0RW3LL/PSX/README.md

 terminal sizing is concerened.
 That is to say, the _current_ terminal size is chosen\
 by default unless otherwise configured.
 For example, if you convert a `conpty` shell\
 in a vertically-split terminal (49 rows, 95 columns), the netcat listener must be run\
-in a terminal window of the same size.If you are on an X11 environment, and you have\
+in a terminal window of the same size.
+If you are on an X11 environment, and you have\
 automation enabled, it is preferred to run `pwsh` in a non-split tab
 - The module is designed to be implicitly imported from the `$USER`'s `$PSModulePath`, so\
 please make sure you clone it as per the instructions.
 Otherwise, you will have to tweak\